jk/php-wsdl-creator/readme.txt

 This location should be the only source for downloads, source, Wikis and reported issues.

-You can find my German speaking homepage here:
+You can find my German speaking homepage here (automatic language translation is available via Google Translate plugin):

 http://wan24.de